By Moshe Botnick, Milvado Realty · June 1, 2026 · 8 min read

 Why people move to Las Vegas

-- No state income tax — a major draw for earners, retirees, and business owners.
+- No state income tax — a major consideration when comparing take-home pay and retirement income across states.

 - Cost of living — generally lower than coastal California metros, especially on housing.